-The ShoreTel system is designed to ensure unauthorized IP end points cannot access system resources, while still providing plug-and-play deployment.
+The ShoreTel system is designed to ensure unauthorized IP end points cannot access system resources, while still providing plugand-play deployment.

 When an IP telephone is plugged into the network, it is automatically discovered by the ShoreTel system and granted minimal privileges.
 The telephone has no feature privileges, is not able to make outbound calls, and cannot receive inbound calls.
 To become active with features, a user must login to the telephone with a valid user id and password configured by the administrator.

-In ShoreTel6 Release1, when a SIP end point comes on the network, it is authenticated by the ShoreTel system with a user id and password.
+When a SIP trunk or SIP extension comes on the network, it is authenticated by the ShoreTel system with a user id and password.
 Rogue SIP devices do not receive service from the ShoreTel system.